How to Become an Interaction Designer? A Comprehensive Guide Image

 Physical Objects

-For instance, keyboards, mice, and touchscreens are essential physical components in the user's interaction with digital devices.
-Interaction designers consider how these physical objects function and how they contribute to the overall user experience.
 For example, for some interface actions on mobile devices, people prefer to use their thumbs.
-Additionally, buttons have to be reachable by a thumb in this case.
+The main button (for example the one called “Buy”) has to be reachable by a thumb in this case.

 Time